-Ashley is a junior, and this is her second year on the Gazette/GBT.org staff.
+Ashley is a junior, and this is her third year on the Gazette/GBT.org staff.
 She is a features editor.

 Bullying hotline is an available resource for students